Mascot Manor

-Mascot Manor refers to a fictional house in which the Australian Football League (AFL) club mascots live.
+Mascot Manor is the fictional house in which the Australian Football League (AFL) club mascots live.
 Prior to 2003, each AFL club had mascots; however, in order to appeal to Auskick players, a common theme was decided upon for club mascots.
 Most clubs have an historical link with their mascots.
 The story begins with Toby "Torpedo" Coleman, a young, Northern Territory boy who dreams of playing AFL, stumbling across "Mascot Manor" where the 18 mascots live.
 Some clubs have since moved away from the Mascot Manor character to a mascot of their own choosing.

 In 2009, Tru Blu Entertainment published a Nintendo DS game adaptation, developed by Wicked Witch Software based on Mascot Manor.